0️⃣ Quick Comparison

 • More complex

-• Load balancing becomes harder
+• Stateful connections - Load balancing becomes harder

 • Chat applications